barde/argusai/github-llm-code-review-bot.md

    - GitHub prohibits name squatting - you must actively use the app
    - The app doesn't need to be functional immediately after registration

-5. **Fallback Names** (if ArgoAI is taken):
+5. **Fallback Names** (if ArgusAI is taken):
-   - ArgoAI-Bot
+   - ArgusAI-Bot
-   - ArgoCodeReview
+   - ArgusCodeReview
-   - ArgoReviewer
+   - ArgusReviewer
-   - Argo-AI
+   - Argus-AI
-   - ArgoAI-CR
+   - ArgusAI-CR

 ### Action Items for Name Registration
-1. **Immediately**: Register the GitHub App with name "ArgoAI"
+1. **Immediately**: Register the GitHub App with name "ArgusAI"
 2. **Within 24 hours**: Set up basic webhook endpoint
 3. **Within 1 week**: Deploy initial version to maintain active status